How can we help you?

 Yes, both applications are independent from one another so there shouldn’t be any problem.
 We recommend you test Prey to see if everything is working fine, and if it isn’t, then you may consider uninstalling the other one.

-Can Prey be removed by a thief?
+Can Prey be removed by thieves?

-And what if he formats the computer?
+And what if they format the computer?

 That’s a different story.
 We encourage you to add a BIOS password and disable booting from removable devices on your PC, so that the thief will be forced to boot into the previous installation and thus, not be able to format your hard disk easily.